How to grow your agency (by facing what is hidden)

 The Cost of Avoidance

 The truth is, fear runs the show more than we’d like to admit.
-As humans, we are wired to avoid what scares us—and business leaders are no exception.
+W are wired to avoid what scares us—and business leaders are no exception.
 The problem is, avoiding fear doesn’t just slow business growth, it actively damages organizations.

 There’s a common misconception that starting an agency (or any business) requires a lot of bravery up front, but less so once things are running.
 The truth?
-Facing fears and taking leaps is an ongoing requirement for growth and evolution.
+You have to take big risks over and over to grow.
+And you can only get by for a small while by letting your employees take the big risks before trust in your leadership begins to erode.

 I don’t think any of this is particularly new territory.
-But I do think it’s always worth revisiting.
-Fear bends reality around it so we can feel better living with our fears without actually addressing them.
+But I find it’s always valuable to revisit.
+The monolith of fear bends reality around it so we can justify living in it’s shadow.
 Fear asks us to set our bar lower.
 It tells us to revise our goals and lower our expectations.
 It tells us that problems are not problems, they are impossibilities.

 This is how to grow an agency.

-A Free Creative Agency Community on Slack For . . .
+A creative agency community on Slack for . . .

 • Marketing & Creative Agency Professionals